Fabrics and lace

 If you garter is made of pure silk it will say 'pure silk' in the description.
 With some of the personalised garters, where your garter is being made to order, you are given the choice between poly satin, pure silk satin and pure silk dupion.

-Most of our garters in this price range are made of a top quality poly satin.
-It is made in the UK by a company that also supplies Marks and Spencer.
+Most of our garters in this price range are made of a organza ribbon or a top quality poly satin.
+The poly satin is made in the UK by a company that also supplies Marks and Spencer.

 Marks and Spencer actually collaborate with the fabric manufacturer, to make new 'intellegent' fabrics and smaller companies like ours benefit from their collaboration.
 You will find our poly satin is beautifully soft, has a lovely appearance when gathered on a wedding garter and is crush resistant :-)